thegauravmahawar/ai/chatgpt-prompt-engineering/README.md

 Instruction Tuned LLMs use RLHF (Reinforcement Learning with Human Feedback) to make the system better able to learn and follow instructions.

+We can tune the output by giving specific prompts and defining the tone of those prompts.

 ## Guidelines

 ## Iterative